Workshop

 David is an epidemiologist with broad interests in population health.
 David was previously Co-Investigator of the 1958 British birth cohort study (National Child Development Study), and is now strategic lead of social science genetics at CLS.
 He has responsibility for scientific aspects of genetic-related work at CLS (including data management, storage, access systems, research and collaborations).

-Morag Henderson Professor of Sociology and Principal Investigator of Next Steps
+Morag Henderson Professor of Sociology, and Director of the Millennium Cohort Study and Next Steps

 Phone: 020 7911 5566